Low Valley of the Lozoya

 Robledillo de la Jara

-Robledillo de la Jara is located in the northern part of the Sierra Norte, in the foothills of the mountains of the dead woman.
+Robledillo de la Jara is located in the northern part of the Sierra Norte.
 Its territory is crossed North-South by a mountain barrier that oscillates between the 1300 and the 1000 m. altitude.
 This barrier divides the term in two aspects: an Eastern pouring its waters in the basin of the river Riata, tributary of the Lozoya, and other Western, downhill on the own Lozoya River which is regulated in this area by the El Atazar and El Villar dams.

 Some small orchards are grown in their immediate environment, surrounded by a landscape of low mountain, rockrose and broom above all, with some young pine forests in the area of reforestation while in the valleys boxed where down the rivers, are the native oak groves mixed with Strawberry, Oaks or Oaks isolated.